 Each person’s experiences of pain is influenced by their emotional and psychological state, their social circumstances, culture and beliefs.
 Pain is isolating, emotionally exhausting and impacts on their social relationships, daily functions and sleep.

 If a client is in chronic pain this will be affecting their daily lives, effects of pain may include being unable to go out, exercise, socialise, enjoy their hobbies, walk, and so much more which may lead to social isolation, anxiety, the lack of ability to earn.
-Add to this, the impact Lockdown has had on daily lives throughout the COVID-19 pandemic.
+Add to this, the impact Lockdown has had on daily lives throughout the pandemic of 2020-2021.

 Self Care Advice:

-Keep a confidential journal to processes emotions and record how they are feeling physically, mentally and emotionally.
+Keep a confidential journal to processes emotions and record how you are feeling, physically, mentally and emotionally.

 For those suffering from brain fog, cognitive impairment and fatigue it requires a lot of energy to use technology, mobile phones, tablets, and computers.

-Cognitive learning can be aided by Colouring-in books.
-Jigsaws, Board games, Puzzles
+Cognitive learning can be aided by Colouring-in books, Jigsaws, Board games or Puzzles.